sdxsd/mini-ms-tester/README.md

 4. Enter your minishell prefix.
 In Bash it's `bash`, so you probably use `minishell`.

 ## Advanced usage
+Run `./test.sh cat/cat-me.txt` for the tester to run the `cat/cat-me.txt` test.

 Run `./test.sh -e` for the tester to exit on the first failed test.
+Run `./test.sh -e cat` for the tester to exit on the first failed test in the `cat` directory.

 Run `./test.sh -a` for the tester to append `echo a` to the end of every test.
-Run `./test.sh -e cat` for the tester to exit on the first failed test in the `cat` directory.
-Run `./test.sh cat/cat-me.txt` for the tester to run the `cat/cat-me.txt` test.
+This is for example for useful checking whether `exit` didn't immediately exit the tester.
+You don't always want to enable this option however, since tests like empty.txt will be ruined by appending `echo a` to the end.

 # License
 This tester is licensed under the GNU GPLv3 this provides the following four freedoms to the user: